LittleJustices/Rustball/ROLLSYNTAX.md

 ## Operations in Detail

 This section is an in-depth explanation of each roll operation and how it works.
-I use "operation" here to mean both everything you can do in general and a specific type of thing you can do with dice in particular because I haven't straightened out my terminology yet and "tokens" seems less intuitive if you don't know the code backend.
-Suggestions welcome.

 Fundamentally, dice operations work similarly to mathematical ones.
 You have a left-hand argument, an operator, and a right-hand argument.
 This expression resolves to some value that can be used as the argument for another operator.
 When an operation is to be resolved, Sixball looks at the arguments it has and attempts to convert them as necessary.
 If it can't, it aborts and throws an error.

 The distinction between different operations may seem arbitrary because the way I've named them frames them as conceptual categories, but on a technical level, they're really defined by what arguments they take:

  - **Mathematical operations** and **Dice** take two numerical arguments, one on the left and one on the right.
- - **Operations** take one dicepool (on the left) and one numerical argument (on the right).
+ - **Modifiers** take one dicepool (on the left) and one numerical argument (on the right).
  - **Conversions** take one dicepool (on the left) and no numerical arguments.
  - **Combinations** take two dicepools, one on the left and one on the right.